 Affiliations are held with a variety of professional associations including the Graduate Management Association and Australian Institute of Company Directors (FAICD).
 Fran was previously a member of Convocation Council from 2010-2014 and was re-elected in 2018.
 Fran was also President of the UWA Historical Society from 2012-2014 and from 2017-2020.

-I completed my undergrad studies in various universities in America, and became involved in the Education Sector upon arrival in WA, leading to secondment to Head Office within the TAFE Division.
+I completed my undergrad studies in various universities in America in Music & Electronics Technology, and became involved in the Education Sector upon arrival in WA, leading to secondment to Head Office within the TAFE Division.
 Subsequent to leaving TAFE, I established & operated successful businesses for 15 years, including: A Music Business, Hotel, Restaurant, and Nightclub.

-I completed two post-grad degrees at UWA (Management & Business Administration).
-For three years, I was employed within the Department of Justice running Courts of Petty Sessions and Magistrate’s Courts.
+I completed two post-grad degrees at UWA (Management & Business Administration), whilst running courts of Petty Sessions and Magistrate’s Courts for the Department of Justice.

-I am the former Treasurer for the 2nd largest branch of the Liberal Party, and sat on the Legislative Assembly for the Division, Treasurer & Vice President of the Perth Jazz Society Board of Management, UWA Convocation Council Member & former Chair of the 50th Reunion Celebration Committee.
+I am the former Treasurer for the 2nd largest branch of the Liberal Party, and sit on the Legislative Council for the Division, former Treasurer & Vice President of the Perth Jazz Society Board of Management, UWA Convocation Council Member & former Chair of the 50th Reunion Celebration Committee of 1969.

 With a lifetime commitment to UWA, having been a student here in the 1980's and then an academic for nearly three decades, Marc has experienced substantial changes within the University over that time.

 He has received many awards for his commitment to the WA, and the wider Australian community.
-Culminating in 2022 with his appointment as a Member of the Order of Australia.
+The Student Guild has named a cafe on campus in honour of his commitment.